OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 1. Upload the plugin to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+Also as an option you can use the [plugin page](https://wordpress.org/plugins/import-products-from-gsheet-for-woo-importer/) on WordPress.org.

 ## Set plugin option

 After plugin installation we need to get client_secret json from google drive api.